Man arrested for robbing four local stores in one hour, police say

 Police reports state the vehicle was later found that afternoon parked at a Super 8 Hotel where officers from the regions investigating these robberies arrested Dunn as he walked back to his car.

+As KTSM previously reported, Dunn pleaded guilty in 2015 to following a 91-year-old man home from his morning walk on Rim Road.
+He attacked the man in the front yard, forced him inside his home before robbing the elderly man and his 88-year-old wife of cash, credit cards, and their car at knifepoint.
+As part of his plea deal, Dunn was sentenced to ten years probation.

+The 2015 incident came after a string of odd occurrences involving Dunn, who played basketball at Morehouse College in Atlanta before his graduation in 2014.
+He was reported missing in June 2015 by family members and located on July 1, 2015, at a homeless shelter in California.
+He then traveled to El Paso where he assaulted the elderly couple a week later — on July 7.

-Dunn was booked into the El Paso County Detention Facility with a $300,000 bond.
+Dunn was booked into the El Paso County Detention Facility on the latest charges with a $300,000 bond.
+He is also scheduled for a probation hearing in reference to his previous case on December 5.